SNK Heroines: Tag Team Frenzy: Reception

 SNK Heroines: Tag Team Frenzy received a mixed critical reception upon release.
-Mikhail Madnani from God Is a Geek rated the game a 7/10, praising its "unique" gameplay and competent online.
-Miguel Moran of The Sixth Axis awarded it a score of 8/10 and likewise praised the games "wildly different" battle system that "creates a whole new style of mind-games and combat-planning".
 Ben MacRae from outlet Crash Landed rated the title a 3/5, praising the art and animation but criticized the "empty stage design" and "lack of unlockables".
-Chris DeVisser from PlayStation Universe awarded the title 4/10, critical of the "simple combat system" and lauding it a "weak entry" in the SNK fighting game history.
+Chris DeVisser from PlayStation Universe awarded the title 4/10, critical of the "simple combat system" and considering it a "weak entry" in the SNK fighting game history.

 As of April 2019, the game has sold 300,000 units.